ringo22/angular-autocomplete/README.md

 # angular-autocomplete
-This is a example of autocomplete with angularjs ans ExpressJs
+This is a example of autocomplete with angularjs and ExpressJs

 ## Getting started